 But as a first-time visitor, bike parks can be a bit intimidating, to say the least.
 Questions like “What gear do I need?”
 “How do I load my bike onto the lift?”
 “Will I die?” might be running through your head.
 To help ease some of your anxieties, in this post, I share a few bike park 101 tips to help you make the most of your day on the lifts.

 If you’re looking for a bike park near you, be sure to check out my roundup post on the Best Lift-Served Mountain Bike Parks Across the US.

 First time visiting a mountain bike park?
-This bike park 101 guide walks you through everything you need to know about your first visit including what gear to bring, what to expect on the trails and a few bike park do’s and don’ts.
+This bike parks 101 guide walks you through everything you need to know about your first time riding the lifts

 Many riders just starting out at the bike park think they need a downhill bike, but that’s actually not true.
 If you’re new to bike parks, I recommend choosing a full-suspension trail or enduro bike – not a downhill (or DH) bike which tend to be heavier, have more front and rear suspension, and are geared high so they’re not easy to pedal.

 If you have your own trail or enduro bike, great!
 Use that and stick to the green and blue-rated trails at first.
 If you don’t have your own bike, most bike parks rent them (or you can find a bike rental place in town), and let them know you want a trail or enduro bike to use at the bike park.